repowiserepowise

 1. repowise refactoring targets

-Repowise is the best fit when you want the refactoring queue to come from the repo itself, not from a manual audit.
+repowise is the best fit when you want the refactoring queue to come from the repo itself, not from a manual audit.

 The platform indexes a repository into docs, dependency graphs, git history, and risk signals, then exposes that data through MCP tools.
 The official docs describe it as a queryable knowledge graph for AI coding agents, with tools for overview, context, risk, dependency paths, dead code, and architecture diagrams.
 MCP itself uses JSON-RPC 2.0 message types and versioned specifications, so repowise’s server slots into a broader agent workflow instead of living as a one-off plugin. (modelcontextprotocol.io)

 That matters for refactoring prioritization because the question is rarely isolated to one file.
-You need to know what a file touches, what depends on it, what history says about it, and whether the code is already dead.
-Repowise’s dependency graph and git intelligence are designed for that kind of cross-check.
+You need to know what a file touches, what depends on it, what history says about it, and whether the code is already dead. repowise’s dependency graph and git intelligence are designed for that kind of cross-check.
 If you want to see the outputs rather than the claims, try the FastAPI dependency graph demo or the hotspot analysis demo.

 Best for